 What is also interesting is the way that the conversation around fuelling is coming into line with that of hydration.
 We introduced the concept of a personalised hydration plan many years ago.
 Now we are seeing tools such as Continuous Glucose Monitors (CGM) from companies such as SuperSapiens coming to the market.

 If you want to use these nutrition tools, we want to be there for you with a line of products and straightforward advice that replicates what we have done in the hydration space.

 Hydration is a fairly contentious issue in sports science, but dare we say it, there’s more consensus on how much carbohydrate athletes need per hour.

 We combined what the science says with our extensive data and practical experience from working with professional and amateur athletes for 10+ years and launched our first tool to help you understand your fueling needs...

-It’s called the Quick Carb Calculator and it’s designed to help you quickly work out how much carbohydrate (the primary fuel source when it comes to endurance exercise) you need per hour in different scenarios.
+It’s called the Fuel & Hydration Planner and it’s designed to help you quickly work out how much carbohydrate (the primary fuel source when it comes to endurance exercise), sodium and fluid you need per hour in different scenarios.

 We’ve written a full piece on why understanding how much fuel you need should be your number one priority when it comes to creating a fueling plan, so I won’t repeat that all here, but it really is the key to getting fueling right.
 Underfueling and overfueling are two of the most common mistakes we see when working with athletes.

 As we were developing these tools, we realised that what’s true for the sports drink industry is also true for the energy product market.
 There’s very little guidance from sports nutrition brands on how much of their product you need to take in to maintain your performance and it’s often very difficult to work out exactly how much carbohydrate you’re getting from a given gel, drink, bar, chew, or a combination of them all.